LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-Such perception comes to a heart which knows it need never be troubled.
+Such perception comes to the heart which knows nothing need trouble it.